-When your child has to make the next step in their education, we understand that you want to make sure it is the best decision for them.
+When your child has to take the next step in their education, we understand that you want to make sure it is the best decision for them.

 Since 2016 young people aged 16 and 17 must, by law, must stay in education.
 Apprenticeships are structured training programmes which give your child a chance to work (literally) towards a qualification.